raygun101/MarkupKit/README.md

 The child of the root tag represents the cell's content.
 It can be any valid view, but is often a layout view that is used to automatically size and position the cell's custom content views.

+`LMTableViewCell` also supports the following processing instructions, which can be used to specify the value of various background views:

+* `backgroundView` - sets the cell's background view
+* `selectedBackgroundView` - sets the cell's selected background view
+* `multipleSelectionBackgroundView` - sets the cell's multiple selection background view

 See _LMTableViewCell.h_ for more information.

 ## LMCollectionViewCell